 All The Way Up Adult Education Center (ATWU) is a mission and service-based organization that empowers adult learners in Newark, NJ and greater Essex County through individualized training in GED/HSE Test Preparation, Adult Basic Education (ABE), English as a Second Language (ESL), and Job Readiness Skills.
 We partner with community organizations, granters, and individual donors to directly improve the educational outcomes of our students throughout Essex County.

-All The Way Up envisions a world where people come together to inspire each other to take risks and do something big, co-creating a community where each person is living and working to their full potential.
+All The Way Up envisions a world where people come together to inspire and teach each other, co-creating a community where each person is living and working to their full potential.
 We see a future where all individuals have access to high quality, personalized educational attention, regardless of their identity, financial means and geographic location.